ITDependsQ42022/Hey-Blue/Functional Decision Records/ADR-IM/ADR-013 rovide map design to protect officer location.md

 date: 2022-11-08
 deciders: Shari, Miguel, Uma

-# ADR-013 Provide radar for local area
+# ADR-013 Provide map design to protect officer location

 ## Context and Problem Statement
 Any system that tracks the locations of all police officers in an area presents an inherent risk.